Profile updated 14/10/19

 I love guiding in the major sites - the ones on many people's bucket list.
 I lead tours in London's top visitor attractions, including Westminster Abbey; Tower of London; St Paul's Cathedral and the British Museum.
 As a museum professional I'm uniquely placed to provide unique insights into the work of London's leading museums and galleries.
 My favourites includes: Cabinet War Rooms; Museum of London; Tate Galleries; Victoria and Albert Museum; Science Museum; Wallace Collection; Soane Museum; Pitzhanger Manor; Imperial War Museum; Maritime Museum; National Army Museum; Soane Museum; Jewish Museum and the RAF Museum.

 Opening up secret London is my greatest passion and I'm also the one and only guide for Londonist.com, which explores lost London and the hidden city, showcasing the very best of the contemporary metropolis.
-My exclusive Londonist tours - see the reviews here: http://bit.ly/2GeXeTE - open doors and offer a sideways take on the capital, exploring the secret histories of Soho (in 'Sex, Death and Shopping') and Bankside (in 'the Liberty of the Clink').
-I'm currently leading the Soho Music Month tours throughout June.
-They explore the worlds of punk, skiffle, rock'n'roll and rap and their links to London's Soho.
+My exclusive Londonist tours - see the reviews here: http://bit.ly/2GeXeTE - open doors and offer a sideways take on the capital.
+They explore the secret histories of Soho (in 'Sex, Death and Shopping') and Bankside (in 'the Liberty of the Clink').

 My additional specialisms include: